corpusops/bitwardentools/README.md

 - [![.github/workflows/cicd.yml](https://github.com/corpusops/bitwardentools/actions/workflows/cicd.yml/badge.svg?branch=main)](https://github.com/corpusops/bitwardentools/actions/workflows/cicd.yml)

 ## DISCLAIMER
-**This software will be archived soon in the next days following a new and last release, SO PLEASE USE WITH CARE AS YOU KNOW THAT WE STOPPED DEVELOPMENT AND SO ANY SUPPORT**
+**This software will be archived soon in the next days following a new and last release (2.0.0).**

+**SO PLEASE USE WITH CARE AS YOU KNOW THAT WE ALREADY STOPPED DEVELOPMENT AND SO ANY SUPPORT.**

-This library was made as a swiss-army knife, but it still a proof of concept and should not be even if it works well to be totally secure.
+This library was made as a swiss-army knife, but it still a proof of concept and as such, for obvious security reasons, should not be trusted blindly even if it already appears to work pretty well.
 Indeed, as the maintainers, we do not have neither the time, nor the human ressources, nor the funds to continue development and conformity specially on a password related software.

 You can still send an email to the maintainers, specially for security topics, and we may see as a best effort how we can help, but without any commitment nor obligation at all on what we can do.